 Patients are sometimes unable to use bathroom facilities without the assistance of a home attendant.
 The attendant may assist clients in using the restroom as well as bathing, dressing, and grooming themselves.
 This type of assistance usually necessitates a strong and capable attendant.

 The attendant is not usually qualified to provide professional medical care and does not usually do so.
-He frequently administers over-the-counter and prescription medications as directed a physician or under the supervision of a home health nurse.
+He frequently administers over-the-counter and prescription medications as directed by a physician or under the supervision of a home health nurse.
 The home attendant may be required to provide physical therapy.
 Massage and heat lamp stimulation are frequently used, as well as the application of alcohol or liniment rubs.

 If a patient is ambulatory, the home attendant can act as a companion as well as a guide and aide during outings.
 They might run errands together, eat at restaurants, go to the movies, or engage in other activities.
 The home attendant is expected to read to his clients or to play cards or board games with them.